Safety inspections, pink slips and E-safety checks

-How do I know if I need a Safety check?
+How do I know if I need a Safety inspection?

-You are notified if your vehicle needs a safety check on your registration renewal notice.
-A safety check is required in NSW if the vehicle is more than five years old or if it was previously registered in another state or territory.
+You are notified if your vehicle needs a safety inspection on your registration renewal notice.
+A safety inspection is required in NSW if the vehicle is more than five years old or if it was previously registered in another state or territory.
 There are different types of inspections according to vehicle weights or if it is powered by LPG.

 LPG PINK SLIP

-Lismore Automotive Service is an Authorised Inspection station - accredited to perform safety checks on:
+Lismore Automotive Service is an Authorised Inspection station - accredited to perform safety inspections on:

 All Light Vehicles,